ASHGOLDOFFICIAL/dwtr/scripts/admin/README.md

 ## Features

-Making admin users based on given username and Google ID.
+Making admin users based on given username and password.
 It's recommended to use it for initial admin user only.
 Prefer project API to add new ones.